Tuhin06122002/Classification-of-Alcoholic-and-Control-Individuals-using-Logistic-Regression/README.md

 biomedical research.

 The goal of this project is to determine whether a person is an alcoholic or not, given the EEG data of that person.
 We do that by using logistic regression after some pre-processing using Principal Component Analysis.
+The source of the data in this project is https://www.kaggle.com/datasets/nnair25/Alcoholics?resource=download.

 ***Note: We are not taking an intoxicated person to the test, instead, we are testing whether an individual in a sober state is a habituated alcoholic or not.***

-### The presentation and report files of this project are attached.
-Please refer to them for more details.
+**The presentation and report files of this project are attached.
+Please refer to them for more details.**